chadday/gtown/README.md

 ## Basic web scraping with Python

-Today, we'll be adding to our data journalism toolkit by getting a quick introduction to Python, working with a csv file and then writing a small webscraper to pull down a list of FBI recently released FOIA requests.
+Over the next few classes, we'll be adding to our data journalism toolkit by getting an introduction to Python, working with a csv file and getting comfortable with the langugage syntax.
+Then, we'll learn about how the Internet works, how to identify data that's not in spreadsheet form and lastly, write a small webscraper to pull down a list of FBI recently released FOIA requests.

 ## Why are we doing this

+Python is a versatile language that can save you time and help you tell better stories whether by automating tasks, wrangling large datasets or simply putting your analysis all in one reproducable place.
+It is also a great tool to gather data to use for stories.

-As we've learned in class, most data doesn't come in a nice clean format.
+As we've learned in class, a lot of revelatory data doesn't come in a nice clean format.
 Many times we have to compile it ourselves.
 With web scraping, we can do that and more as you'll see.
-In this case, we're scraping this [website in the FBI's FOIA Reading Room](https://vault.fbi.gov/recently-added).
+In this case, we will be scraping this [website in the FBI's FOIA Reading Room](https://vault.fbi.gov/recently-added).

 The way to think of this is as a before-and-after exercise.
 Before, the data exists as an HTML web page out on the Internet.
 After, we'll have a nice clean csv of the names of the documents, the links to their location and the date of their posting.
 In between, we'll be learning a lot about Python programming that you can use in everyday reporting.

 ## Getting started

+Normally in this class we would use the MacLab computers and the Sublime text editor installed on them.
+But since we're learning remotely this semester, we'll be working on our own computers and we'll need to take some time to make sure everything is installed correctly.

 First, let's talk about text editors.
-For the purposes of this class, we're going to be using the MacLab computers and the Sublime text editor installed on them.
-But if you're working on your own computer, here are some suggestions:

 #### For Mac